jwzhanggy/tinyBIG/docs/guides/quick_start.md

     ```

 For the parameters, we need to make sure $p$ divides $n$ and $q$ divides $D$.
 As to the rank parameter $r$,
-it is decided by how many parameters we plan to define for the model.
+it is defined depending on how many parameters we plan to use for the model.

+We use `r=5` here, but you can also try other rank values, e.g., `r=2`,
+which will further reduce the number of parameters but still achieve decent performance.

+???+ note "Automatic parameter creation"
     We will not create parameters here, which can be automatically created in the {{our}} head to be introduced later.

 ### Remainder Function